Technion – Israel Institute of Technology: Notable research

-Library System
+Library

 The Technion library system is made of the Elyachar Central Library and research libraries that are located in the faculty buildings.
 The Central Library determines professional policies and guidelines and provides services for all the Technion libraries, including the library operating systems, the libraries' web portal, acquisitions, cataloging, classification, and interlibrary loans.

 The faculty research libraries' aim is to focus on the information needs of their students and academic staff.
 The libraries are transforming from traditional academic libraries to learning commons.
 The transition includes an ongoing process of evaluation of the libraries' collections with the aim of identifying items in high demand and use to keep, valuable items to preserve, items in nominal use to archive in the Central Library, rare and precious items to preserve in the historical archive of the Technion, at the Central Library, and items to withdraw, according to professional criteria.